decred/dcrdocs/docs/proof-of-stake/how-to-stake.md

 Voting Service Providers (VSPs) maintain a pool of voting wallets and allow users to add their tickets to those wallets in exchange for a small fee.

-VSPs are completely non-custodial - they never have access to any of their user’s funds - the user is only delegating the rights to vote their tickets to the VSP.
+* VSPs are completely non-custodial - they never have access to any of their user’s funds - the user is only delegating the rights to vote their tickets to the VSP.
+* It's easy to purchase tickets with a VSP inside of Decrediton.
+* Your wallet doesn't need to stay online since the VSP's wallets are always online on your behalf.
+Not only is this convenient, but it's also more secure for you to keep your wallet offline when not in use.
+* VSPs rarely miss votes because they're a pool of wallets, usually in multiple physical locations.
+If you chose to try solo-voting with a single wallet, and if your internet/power was unreliable, there's a greater risk of missing votes and voting rewards.

 A list of VSPs and statistics is maintained on the [decred.org website](https://decred.org/vsp/).